Cerebras: Technology

 In June 2022, Cerebras set a record for the largest AI models ever trained on one device.
-Cerebras said that for the first time ever, one CS-2 system with one Cerebras wafer can train models with up to 20 billion parameters.
-The Cerebras CS-2 system can train multibillion-parameter natural language processing (NLP) models including GPT-3XL 1.3 billion models, GPT-J-6B, GPT-3 13B, and GPT-NeoX 20B with reduced software complexity and infrastructure.
+Cerebras said that for the first time ever, a single CS-2 system with one Cerebras wafer can train models with up to 20 billion parameters.
+The Cerebras CS-2 system can train multibillion-parameter natural language processing (NLP) models including GPT-3XL 1.3 billion models, as well as GPT-J 6B, GPT-3 13B and GPT-NeoX 20B with reduced software complexity and infrastructure.

-In August 2022, Cerebras announced that its customers can now train Transformer-style natural language AI models with 20x longer sequences than possible using traditional computer hardware, which is expected to lead to breakthroughs in natural language processing (NLP), especially for pharmaceuticals and life sciences.

 In September 2022, Cerebras announced that it can patch its chips together to create what would be the largest-ever computing cluster for AI computing.
 A Wafer-Scale Cluster can connect up to 192 CS-2 AI systems into a cluster, while a cluster of 16 CS-2 AI systems can create a computing system with 13.6 million cores for natural language processing.
 The key to the new Cerebras Wafer-Scale Cluster is the exclusive use of data parallelism to train, which is the preferred approach for all AI work.

-In November 2022, Cerebras unveiled its latest supercomputer, Andromeda, which combines 16 WSE-2 chips into one cluster with 13.5 million AI-optimized cores, delivering up to 1 exaFLOPS of AI computing power, or at least one quintillion (10) operations per second.
-The entire system uses 500 kilowatts, which is far less power than somewhat-comparable GPU-accelerated supercomputers.
+In November 2022, Cerebras unveiled the supercomputer, Andromeda, which combines 16 WSE-2 chips into one cluster with 13.5 million AI-optimized cores, delivering up to 1 Exaflop of AI computing horsepower, or at least one quintillion (10 to the power of 18) operations per second.
+The entire system consumes 500 kW, which was a drastically lower amount than somewhat-comparable GPU-accelerated supercomputers.

 In November 2022, Cerebras announced its partnership with Cirrascale Cloud Services to provide a flat-rate "pay-per-model" compute time for its Cerebras AI Model Studio.
-Pricing ranges from $2,500 for training "a 1.3-billion-parameter model of GPT-3 in 10 hours" to $2.5 million for training "70-billion-parameter version in 85 days".
 The service is said to reduce the cost—compared to the similar cloud services on the market—by half while increasing speed up to eight times faster.